Level 4 - The game!

 Refreshing the page every time you want to play another game is boring, so try to add a "restart game" button in the "Game over" view.
 Hint: it is common to have a top-level value called

-that contains the initial state of themodel
+initthat contains the initial state of themodel.